Absence Seizure -

 Status epilepticus -

-A mark, condition or behaviour that is not generally accepted as the norm and often rejected or shunned by society.
+A mark of shame about a condition or behaviour that is not generally accepted as the norm generally due to negative attitudes and beliefs.

 A substance that raises levels of physiological or nervous activity in the body.